-Teacher Training day on 7 th September will include training in large, socially distanced space (main hall) and staff will have the opportunity to ask any questions about this risk assessment and procedures and protocols within it.
+Mental health and wellbeing of PupilsPupils4312Information has been shared regularly with parents throughout lockdown to ensure families have confidence in the steps school are taking to keep students safe.The COVID-19 outbreak may have caused mental health or wellbeing difficulties for some children.Pupils4312Information has been shared regularly with parents throughout lockdown to ensure families have confidence in the steps school are taking to keep students safe.For example:For example:Image: Construction of the step in Teacher Training day on 7 th September will include training in large, socially distanced space (main hall) and staff will have the opportunity to ask any questions about this risk assessment and procedures and protocols within it.
 All staff will have regular 'check ins' with members of SLT to ensure that all staff are adequately equipped to perform their role in school.
 The school day has been structured to provide time for routines and tasks that may be more difficult to complete during the school day due to revised working arrangements.
 Staff are encouraged to mark and give feedback using streamlined approach in new feedback policy in order to positively impact on staff wellbeing and work life balance.
 Sensitive and confidential discussions will continue to be undertaken with staff expressing concerns with RA (or another specified member of SLT).
 Support will be ongoing, for as long as it is required and anxieties regarding their mental health.
 Support mechanisms will be discussed as part of this dialogue.
 Advice and recommendations from Occupational Health and/or other specialists will be discussed and agreed as supportive actions.
 Remind staff to contact Rob Adams or another member of SLT at any time if they are feeling anxious or worried and offer support service through Signpost document (which was previously sent out to all staff).
 Governing Body and Senior Leaders consider the mental health and wellbeing of staff (including school leaders themselves) and strive to ensure that workload and working practice promotes a good work-life balance for all staff.
-In addition to maintaining an ongoing dialogue with staff, Seniors Leaders will continue to review upcoming calendared tasks/activities/events and work with governors to adapt, defer, cancel or modify, where it is appropriate to do so, in line with Government advice and the school's COVID19 risk assessment.
-Mental health and wellbeing of Pupils The COVID-19 outbreak may have caused mental health or wellbeing difficulties for Pupils 4 3 12 M Information has been shared regularly with parents throughout lockdown to ensure families have confidence in the steps school are taking to keep students safe. some children.
-For example: Regular emails, tweets and facebook posts have been sent by the Head Teacher and school staff to ensure that families are kept involved in what is going on in school.
+In addition to maintaining an ongoing dialogue with staff, Seniors Leaders will continue to review upcoming calendared tasks/activities/events and work with governors to adapt, defer, cancel or modify, where it is appropriate to do so, in line with Government advice and the school's COVID19 risk assessment. mental health or wellbeing difficulties for Regular emails, tweets and facebook posts have been sent by the Head some children.
+Teacher and school staff to ensure that families are kept involved in what is Pupils 4 3 ensure families have confidence in the steps school are taking to keep students mental health or wellbeing difficulties for some children.
+Regular emails, tweets and facebook posts have been sent by the Head Teacher and school staff to ensure that families are kept involved in what is